chesio/bc-security/README.md

 ### Events logging

-Both short and long lockout events (see [Login Security](#login-security) feature) and the following events triggered by WordPress core are automatically logged:
+BC Security logs both short and long lockout events (see [Login Security](#login-security) feature) and the following events triggered by WordPress core:

 1. Attempts to authenticate with bad cookie
 1. Failed and successful login attempts